tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/Understanding-the-Table-Service-Data-Model.md

 #### Timestamp Property

 The `Timestamp` property is a `DateTime` value that is maintained on the server side to record the time an entity was last modified.
 The Table service uses the `Timestamp` property internally to provide optimistic concurrency.
-The value of `Timestamp` is a monotonically increasing value, meaning that each time the entity is modified, the value of `Timestamp` increases for that entity.
+The value of the `Timestamp` property for an entity advances each time the entity is modified.
 This property should not be set on insert or update operations (the value will be ignored).

-The `Timestamp` property should be specified in UTC format.
-For more information, see [Formatting DateTime values](formatting-datetime-values.md).
+The `Timestamp` property must be expressed in one of the accepted ISO 8601 UTC formats.
+For more information about accepted UTC formats, see [Formatting DateTime values](formatting-datetime-values.md).

 ### Property Types